Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Circuit Analysis Problem-Solving Framework Design

 \begin{itemize} \item[i)] Using external computer vision tools to detect sources within a circuit diagram and generate corresponding inset images.\footnote{In our preliminary tests, Gemini 2.5 Pro was unable to reliably detect circuit elements or output their bounding box information.
 This limitation motivated the integration of external computer vision tools to enhance element recognition accuracy.} \item[ii)] Leveraging the vision capabilities of LLMs to recognize the source polarity from the inset image. \item[iii)] Comparing the source polarity results from global circuit recognition and local inset image recognition, and correcting the global interpretation if discrepancies are found. \end{itemize}

 In our method, we utilize two tools to detect and extract sources in circuit diagrams: a rule-based Python script built on OpenCV \citep{bradski2008learning}, and a YOLO model \citep{redmon2016you}.
 OpenCV is a classical computer vision library that detects lines, shapes, and corners using techniques such as the Hough transform, contour approximation, and corner detection.
 By combining these features, our script can identify the geometry of dependent sources, which appear as rhombus-shaped symbols in the problem set derived from \cite{svoboda2013introduction}.
 Another reason OpenCV is effective for detecting dependent sources is that no other components or notations in these diagrams share the rhombus shape.
-In contrast, independent sources are typically represented by circles—a feature that is not exclusive to them.
+In contrast, independent sources are typically represented by circles---a feature that is not exclusive to them.
 For instance, circular shapes are also used to denote terminals of switches, among other components.
 This ambiguity makes it more challenging to design a rule-based script that reliably detects independent sources with high precision and recall.
-To overcome this limitation, we pre-trained a YOLO model, which
+To overcome this limitation, we pre-trained a YOLO model, which is based on deep learning \citep{goodfellow2016deep} and driven by labeled data, to recognize and extract independent voltage and current sources.

+Alongside source recognition, the bounding box information\footnote{The bounding box is defined by the format $[x_{1}, y_{1}, x_{2}, y_{2}]$, where $(x_{1}, y_{1})$ and $(x_{2}, y_{2})$ represent the coordinates of the top-left and bottom-right corners, respectively.} of the sources is stored for two purposes.
+First, it enables the cropping of source inset images corresponding to the bounding boxes.
+Second, in cases where multiple sources are present in the original circuit diagram, these bounding boxes help the LLM distinguish between them.
+With this collected information, LLMs can be appropriately prompted to generate and correct circuit descriptions.
+Figure \ref{diagram_recognition} illustrates the overall pipeline for circuit diagram recognition, and Table \ref{io_diagram_recognition} lists the inputs and outputs for each step shown in Figure \ref{diagram_recognition}.
+The prompt templates for circuit recognition are provided in \ref{C1}.

+Since the correctness of source polarity in the initial circuit recognition is not known in advance, the source polarity recognition step using inset images is applied to all circuit recognition problems.
+However, prior to performing source detection with external computer vision tools, we first verify the presence of independent or dependent sources.
+Detection and image cropping are conducted only when such sources are identified.
+In the subsequent source polarity correction step, if a mismatch is detected between the initial global diagram recognition and the local inset image recognition, the latter is

 \begin{landscape}

 \end{landscape}